openvinotoolkit/model_server/docs/python_support/reference.md

             * node_name: string
                 Name of the node in the graph
             * input_streams: list of strings
                 List of input stream names defined for the node in graph configuration
             * output_streams: list of strings
                 List of output stream names defined for the node in graph configuration
         -----------
         """
         print("Running initialize...")

     def execute(self, inputs):
         """
         `execute` is called in `Process` method of PythonExecutorCalculator which in turn is called by the MediaPipe framework.
 How MediaPipe calls the `Process` method for the node depends on the configuration and the two configurations supported by PythonExecutorCalculator are:

         * Regular: `execute` runs every time the node receives inputs.
         Produces one set of outputs per one set of inputs.
 For unary endpoints it's the only possible configuration.
-        * Generative: `execute` runs multiple times for single inputs set.
-Produces multiple sets of outputs over time per single set of inputs.
+        * Generative: `execute` is called once with input data and returns a generator.
+The generator is then called multiple times with no additional input data and produces multiple sets of outputs over time.
         Works only with streaming endpoints.

         Implemeting this function is required.